haneulcity/haneulcity/README.md

 MINECRAFT is a trademark of Mojang.
 Windows is a trademark of Microsoft Corp.

-ⓒ2013 - 2021 paperbox and haneulcity contributors.
+ⓒ2013 - 2022 haneulcity contributors.
 All right reserved.